Andaman Islands expedition

 The Andaman Islands expedition was a British expedition to the Andaman Islands in the Bay of Bengal, India.
 For actions during the expedition, five soldiers of the 24th Regiment of Foot were awarded Victoria Crosses.
-David Bell, James Cooper, Campbell Mellis Douglas, Thomas Murphy and William Griffiths risked their lives in manning a boat and proceeding through dangerous surf to rescue some of their comrades who had been sent to the island in order to locate the commander and seven of the crew from the ship Assam Valley.
-They were feared murdered by the "cannibalistic islanders"; the Onge adivasi tribesmen.
+Campbell Mellis Douglas, David Bell, James Cooper, Thomas Murphy and William Griffiths risked their lives in manning a boat and proceeding through dangerous surf to rescue some of their comrades who had been sent to the island in order to locate the commander and seven of the crew from the ship Assam Valley who were feared murdered by "cannibalistic islanders"; the Onge tribesmen.

 Initial expedition

 The British in India had largely ignored the island of Little Andaman before 1867.
-On 21 March 1867 the captain and seven crew of the Assam Valley went ashore for wood and were seen to get over the reef at the Southern tip of the island by the Assam Valley.
+On 21 March 1867 the captain and seven crew of the Assam Valley went ashore for wood and were seen to get over the reef at the southern tip of the island by the Assam Valley.
 They brought their boat ashore and went into the jungle.
 After not being seen for two days, the Assam Valley sailed to Rangoon to report the event.

 This occurrence is termed the Assam Valley Incident and became the precursor event to the skirmishes that are sometimes referred to as the Onge Wars, in which dozens of Onge were killed.
 A ship was sent to Little Andaman but it returned without any success other than to report a piece of clothing, possibly a sailors cap, on the beach.